chef/automate/HOW_THE_PIPELINE_WORKS.md

 are likely to encounter:

-- Go tests: Most of our Go projects write a portion of their tests using stanard Go testing tooling.
+- Go tests: Most of our Go projects write a portion of their tests using standard Go testing tooling.
 Most of the "unit tests" for go services are written in this style.
 The output of these kind of tests typically looks something like: